andrewhinh/captafied/README.md

 - Because past requests and answers are sent to [OpenAI's API](#credit), you can refer to past requests and answers to help formulate your current request, allowing for more complex requests.
 - Because multiple outputs are supported, you can submit multiple requests at one time.
-- When submitting text/image search/classification requests, preface the actual query within the request with a backslash ("\").
-For example, if you wanted to find text in the 'Product_Description' column that is most similar to a query string, you could submit a request like "What is the most similar product description to \query?".
 - Only [long-form data](https://seaborn.pydata.org/tutorial/data_structure.html#long-form-vs-wide-form-data) is currently supported because we rely on [OpenAI's API](#credit) for many tasks, which doesn't actually see the data itself.
 Rather, it only has access to the variables associated with the data.
 - Only csv, xls(x), tsv, and ods files are currently supported.
 - Only up to 150,000 rows and 30 columns of data can be submitted at one time.
-- When graphing text and image embeddings, up to two continuous variables can be graphed.
+- When submitting clustering requests, only clarifications for which columns and rows to use are accepted, since certain state variables cannot be stored due to memory limitations.
+In addition, up to two continuous variables can be graphed.
 However, there is no limit on the number of text, image, and categorical variables that can be graphed.
+- When submitting text/image search/classification requests, preface the actual query within the request with a backslash ("\").
+For example, if you wanted to find text in the 'Product_Description' column that is most similar to {query}, you could submit a request like "What is the most similar product description to \query?".
-- Explain in your request any co-dependencies between columns that may exist.
+- Try to explain any co-dependencies between columns that may exist.
 For example, assume there are two columns, 'Repository_Name' and 'Icon_URLs' and the 'Icon_URLs' column is a list of URLs that correspond to the icons of the repositories in the 'Repository_Name' column.
 In this case, you could explain this co-dependency in your request by saying something like "Show me the repo's icon." rather than "What does {repo} look like?".

 Some examples of requests and questions that the pipeline can handle (with respect to the example table found in the repo and website):